Southern Minnesota Family Law

 Can Grandparents Get Custody?Yes.
 There are generally two situations where grandparents can request custody:

 - You’ve been acting as the custodian for a child for a certain amount of time, usually 6 months or a year, depending on the child’s age.
 This is called being a “de facto” custodian.

 - You can show harm or danger to the child, such as abandonment, neglect, or abuse.
 Your evidence must be clear and convincing.
 For example, medical records and police reports showing abuse are helpful.

 Custody as a grandparent is very difficult to get if either parent fights it.

 Get in Touch with a Minnesota Family Law Attorney

 To protect your rights in a family law dispute, you need an experienced attorney who is looking out for your rights.
-Hire a seasoned Southern Minnesota family law attorney by calling Kohlmeyer Hagen Law Office today.
+Hire a seasoned southern Minnesota family law attorney by calling Kohlmeyer Hagen Law Office today.
 We offer a free consultation, which you may schedule by calling 507-625-5000.

 What If Domestic Abuse is Involved?

 Victims of domestic violence have many difficulties on their plate at any given time: dealing with the physical effects of abuse, seeking help with mental trauma, and finding a positive care situation for children.
 Going through a divorce can often exacerbate these issues.
 Emotions run high in almost any divorce process, and the increase in tension can make a bad situation worse.
-If you are a victim of domestic violence and are considering a divorce, or are already started on the divorce process, contact us to understand your legal options.
+If you are a victim of domestic violence and are considering a divorce, or are already started on the divorce process, contact us to learn more about your legal options.